PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Method

 This upper bound allows efficient training with single data pair sampling in a single timestep for each iteration.

-\textbf{Physics-Guided Rewarding.} As aforementioned, normal DPO framework uses the T2V model itself as the reward like Eq.~\eqref{eq:reward}, which cannot provide sufficiently good physics knowledge.
-To embed more physics guidance into our DPO framework, we parameterize $\gamma_j$ and $\alpha_j$ in Eq.~\eqref{eq:loss_single_step_2} by the normalized semantics adherence score $s^{sa}_j$ and physics commonsense score $s^{pc}_j$ predicted by a physics-aware VLM, VideoCon-Physics~\cite{videophy}, as where $v_j$ measures the physics difficulty and mainly modulates $\gamma_j$ and $\alpha_j$, $\alpha_{\text{min}}$ sets a lower bound to avoid vanishing gradients, $\tanh(\cdot)$ provides a smooth nonlinear mapping that gradually sharpens the preference decision boundary as the gap increases, and the sigmoid function $\sigma(\cdot)$ ensures a bounded and smooth adjustment of $\gamma_j$, stabilizing the optimization. $\alpha_j$ adaptively adjusts the sharpness of the preference comparison, while $\gamma_j$ amplifies the physics-guided reward for samples with lower physical plausibility.
+\textbf{Physics-Guided Rewarding.} To further improve physics preference optimization, we design a Physics-Guided Rewarding (PGR) to direct DPO training to focus on challenging physics cases.
+More specifically, we parameterize $\gamma_j$ and $\alpha_j$ in Eq.~\eqref{eq:loss_single_step_2} by the normalized semantics adherence score $s^{sa}_j \in [0, 1]$ and physics commonsense score $s^{pc}_j \in [0, 1]$ predicted by a physics-aware VLM, VideoCon-Physics, as where $v_j$ measures the physics difficulty and mainly modulates $\gamma_j$ and $\alpha_j$, $\alpha_{\text{min}}$ sets a lower bound to avoid vanishing gradients, and the sigmoid function $\sigma(\cdot)$ ensures a bounded and smooth adjustment of $\gamma_j$, stabilizing the optimization. $\alpha_j$ adaptively adjusts the sharpness of the preference comparison, while $\gamma_j$ amplifies the physics-guided reward for samples with lower physical plausibility.
 They are controlled by the hyperparameters $\lambda$, $\kappa_{\alpha,\gamma}$, $b_{\alpha,\gamma}$, and $\alpha_{\text{min}}$.
 Our designed physics rewards $(\alpha_j, \gamma_j)$ balances the training stability with adaptivity, allowing physics-violating samples to exert stronger influence during optimization.
+Please note that the VLM rewarding only affects the importance of samples while the correctness of physical supervision is guaranteed by the core objective, \emph{i.e.}, the DPO advantage of winning case (real-world video capturing correct physics) over losing case.

 \textbf{Flow Matching Probabilistic Modeling.} Our method is based on the standard rectified flow matching as